Saudi Arabia asks people arriving from four countries to self-quarantine

-CAIRO (Reuters) - Saudi Arabia has asked people who have traveled to Lebanon, Egypt, Italy or South Korea to self-quarantine for two weeks from the day of their arrival in the Kingdom, Saudi state media quoted the health ministry as saying on Saturday.
+CAIRO, March 7 (Reuters) - Saudi Arabia has asked people who have travelled to Lebanon, Egypt, Italy or South Korea to self-quarantine for two weeks from the day of their arrival in the Kingdom, Saudi state media quoted the health ministry as saying on Saturday.

 It asked people who had visited any of the four countries showing symptoms of the virus to contact the authorities.